-On this page we take a quick look at legendary diesels and more modern diesel engines.
+On this page we take a quick look at legendary diesels (in OUR opinion).

 Our info here is a little biased towards the diesel engines fuel system and certainly does not take into the account any details of the rest of the vehicle or machine.